Akeloya/Flexiobject/README.md

 - DbProvider - EF core database schema description and methods work with it
 - AppServer - Application server for this app, all app logic implements here
 - API - client side api
-- WpfClient - GUI application using client API
+- AppClient - GUI application using client API

 ## Languages